jk11demo/COMP5202/content/Week01/index.md

 ---

 This course is about the concepts more than the languages that you will use.
-Although we use programming languages to display examples, not everything works exactly the same in each language.
-See it as speaking in different accents or talking in a different language all together.
+Although we use programming languages to display examples, not everything works the same in each language.
+See it as speaking in different accents or talking in a different language altogether.
 Depending on what we code we may want to use a specific language for one thing, and another for something else.

 This course indicates to you what language an example belongs to and what differences to keep in mind.